4 Quick Ways to Transfer PDF to iPad & iPhone [WITHOUT iTunes]

-All in all, these 4 ways described above may throw some light on how to transfer PDF to iPad & iPhone.
+To sum up, these 4 ways let you easily transfer PDF to iPad & iPhone.
 Of course, there are other ways to help you.
 Say, you also can attach the file to an email from your computer and open it on your iPhone & iPad.
 Or you may use Dropbox.

 But since these methods are quite comprehensible and obvious, they do not require further explanation.
 Speak your mind in the comments below what method you personally prefer.
 We’ll be glad to know.